Something is eating Trees all around town. What’s going on?

 - Put barriers around trees, as described in this University of Wisconsin guide.

 - You may be able to control older, larger caterpillars by wrapping trees with burlap.
 See this University of Wisconsin guide.

 - Sustainable Saratoga does not recommend the use of insecticides to control spongy moths in a homeowner situation.
 In the past, homeowners sometimes hired firms that used large ground-based mist blowers to blast insecticide into the tops of big trees.
 The insecticides are non-specific toxins and will kill many valuable pollinators and other insects as well.
 See the information provided by the DEC for further information: Spongy Moth – NYS Dept. of Environmental Conservation.

 In addition to attacking the caterpillars, you can help by pampering your trees.
 Give them plenty of water throughout the summer to help them build their energy reserves so they can survive with fewer leaves.

 Q: Is there anything homeowners can do to prevent future infestation?

-A: Look for the egg masses on trees starting in late summer and scrape them off into a bucket of soapy water.
+A: Look for the egg masses on trees starting in late summer and squash them or scrape them off into a bucket of soapy water.
 Let them sit in the water for 48 hours to kill them.
 This may reduce the number of caterpillars you see the following spring.